francescobarbarulo/kubernetes-starter-pack/guides/lab02.md

     exit
     ```

     Hooray!
-We have our todos database and it’s ready for us to use!
+You have our todos database and it’s ready for us to use!

 ## Run your app with MySQL